Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 Darrin tried to grab her attention again, but Samantha was so intent on trying to get Endora to pop in, she didn't notice and turned to Darrin, "She doesn't seem to answer… Mother always was stubborn.
 Come on, let's go back out there and I'll try to help any way I can until we can get her attention."

-"Everything okay in the kitchen?," Larry asked as he saw Sam and Darrin come back.
+"Everything okay in the kitchen?"
+Larry asked when he saw Sam and Darrin come back.

 "Just fine," Sam replied and turned to Darrin, "Sorry for interrupting your show, sweetheart."